openshift/machine-config-operator/docs/MachineConfigDaemon.md

 Updates are provided via the `OSImageURL` component of a MachineConfig object.
-This should generally be controlled by the [cluster-version-operator](https://github.com/openshift/cluster-version-operator/), and its current existence in MachineConfig objects should be though of as an implementation detail.
+This should generally be controlled by the [cluster-version-operator](https://github.com/openshift/cluster-version-operator/), and its current existence in MachineConfig objects should be thought of as an implementation detail.

 MachineConfigDaemon only supports updating Red Hat CoreOS, which uses rpm-ostree.